devfire/redis/README.md

 - [x] KEYS
 - [x] INFO

-In addition, you can pass command-line `--dir` and `--dbfilename` parameters to restore state from disk.
+In addition, you can pass command-line `--dir --dbfilename --replicaof` parameters to restore state from disk.

 # Design Overview